martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/particles.md

 <img src="~/images/render_particle_body_exp_hex.png" alt="Expanded particle body (hexagonal)" title="Expanded particle body (hexagonal)" height="125"/> <img src="~/images/render_particle_body_exp_round.png" alt="Expanded particle body (hexagonal, roung)" title="Expanded particle body (hexagonal, round)" height="125"/> <img src="~/images/render_particle_body_exp_graph.png" alt="Expanded particle body (triangular graph)" title="Expanded particle body (triangular graph)" height="125"/>

-That is why the second component is the connector of expanded, expanding or contracting particles in the graph view mode.
+That is why the second component is the *connector* of expanded, expanding or contracting particles in the graph view mode.
 It is simply a black rectangle that is drawn on a Z layer beneath the particle body:

 <img src="~/images/render_particle_exp_connector.png" alt="Expanded particle connector (triangular graph)" title="Expanded particle connector (triangular graph)" width="200"/>

-The third and final component is only required in the hexagonal view modes and when the circuit visualization is enabled.
+The third and final component is the *pin overlay*, which is only required in the hexagonal view modes and when the circuit visualization is enabled.
 It is the same as the particle body, except that it only contains the pins, not the particle outline and not the colored internal area.
 Its purpose is to be rendered on a Z layer on top of the circuits (which are rendered on top of the particle body by a different rendering class) so that the pins remain visible on top of the lines.